 How do I book a room at the Prindle Institute?

 - Get authorization.
-For faculty or staff event requests, fill out this form.
+For faculty, staff or Greencastle community event requests, fill out this form.
 For student events, visit our student event page.

 - Once you receive authorization from the Prindle Institute, you can make your reservation on e-services.

 When I look on e-services, I only see room numbers.
 What are the rooms called?

 - Great Room (the one with the fireplace) = room #136

 - Conference rooms on either side of the Great Room = room #135 (south side), room #138 (north side)